Is My Wifi Secure? Here is 5 Ways to Tell

 5. Keep An Eye On The Protocol

-On the other side, HTTPS safeguards your information with proper encryption while logging in to a website or even sharing data.
+Conversely, HTTPS safeguards your information with proper encryption while logging in to a website or even sharing data.

-Final Thoughts on Wifi Security
+Final Thoughts on Wi-Fi Security

 What Security Type is My Wifi